 This is the starting rule for players competing to be the Mayor of Goldrush-City.
-Players dig for gold, get tool, apply for building permits and build new buildings in the city.
+Players dig for gold, get tools, apply for building permits and build new buildings in the city.
 The winner is the person who creates the best set of buildings.

 80. Who has the largest cowboy boots?

 Cowboy boots not so common in your group?
 Then the person with the largest shoes goes first.
-It’s the starting player rule for the game Abilene, a game where players are cowboys taking their cattle to Abilene and having the occasional stand off with the other players along the way.
+It’s the starting player rule for the game Abilene, a game where players are cowboys taking their cattle to Abilene and having the occasional stand-off with the other players along the way.

 81. Who is the dirtiest?

-From the game, Neolithibum, a dexterity game set in prehistoric times where players are piling up their stones in honour of the diety Bottiburp.
+From the game, Neolithibum, a dexterity game set in prehistoric times where players are piling up their stones in honor of the diety Bottiburp.
 But they must follow various silly ritual instructions such as using only two fingers on their left hand while their nose is on the table.